-Purcell led the development of a permanent home for The Story Museum in Oxford, transforming a collection of disjointed buildings into an unusual museum, full of character and whimsy.
+Purcell’s development of a permanent home for The Story Museum, Oxford, has created an unusual museum full of colour, character and whimsy.

-The museum, formerly a ‘virtual’ one which visited schools, now sits in the heart of a city which has inspired storytellers from J.R.R.
+The new Story Museum - formerly a ‘virtual’ one which visited schools - now sits in the heart of a city which has inspired storytellers from J.R.R.
 Tolkien to Philip Pullman, and explores stories told in every form.

-Over numerous phases of work to realise the museum’s ambitious goals, our team led the museum’s redevelopment and have transformed three different and disparate buildings, including nineteenth-century Rochester House, and a former postal office, into one unified story emporium which it stands as today, positioned around a central courtyard.
+Over numerous phases of work to realise the museum’s ambitious goals, Purcell led the museum’s redevelopment and have transformed three different and disparate buildings, including 19th Century Rochester House, and a former postal office, into one unified story emporium which it stands as today, positioned around a central courtyard.

 Our team transformed the shell and core of the existing buildings into magical and mystical worlds from afar, and added new education and literacy research facilities and vibrant hospitality spaces.
 We consolidated the building into one legible and accessible museum through an external spiral staircase and lift in the courtyard, while an internal circular route connects all three buildings.

 Purcell has been helping the museum tell its story through its building since chapter 1 of our capital redevelopment which first enabled us to open our doors to the public in 2014.
 This second chapter has totally transformed our site, providing a fit-for-purpose, accessible museum that still retains the distinctive sense of magic and playfulness that our visitors so love.

 — Caroline Jones, Director of The Story Museum

 The use of tactile and colourful materials was an important element throughout the museum and has resulted in a design that will delight and stimulate children of all ages.
 Many materials and architectural features were reused from the old buildings and reimagined into the modern fit-out, and every design detail is bespoke.